 WOW thank you for all of your comments and questions on my first post!
 Your input is so helpful and it helps me get to know you.
 Keep your questions and thoughts coming!
 If you haven’t read it yet, be sure to check it out!

-I had a ton of questions involving our friend protein – things like how to calculate macros, how to add a little “oomph” to your breakfast, energizing snacks, post-workout snacks, etc.
+I had a ton of questions about our friend protein – things like how to calculate macros, how to add a little “oomph” to your breakfast, energizing snacks, post-workout snacks, etc.

-So I was thinking we’d think of this post as a little ‘Protein 101.”
-We’ll talk about what protein actually does and I’ll guide you to figuring out how much you really need.
+So I was thinking we’d call this a little ‘Protein 101.”
+We’ll talk about what it actually does and I’ll guide you to figuring out how much protein you really need.
 Then we’ll talk about the best sources of protein and how to decide if protein powder is for you!
 Whew.
 Sounds like a lot, but we’ll keep it simple 😉

 You need protein for more than just muscle gains